Clarence A. Martin: Early career

-Interwar period
+Between the wars

-The 56th Regiment returned to the United States in early 1919 and was stationed at Camp Funston, Kansas until May 1920, when Martin was transferred to Minneapolis, Minnesota for temporary duty with the local Army recruiting station.
-His rank of Captain has been made permanent in July that year and he rejoined his company in January 1921, before assumed command of company "E" of 56th Regiment at Camp Meade, Maryland in May 1921.
+The 56th Regiment remained in France and only returned to the United States in early 1919 and was stationed at Camp Funston, Kansas until May 1920, when Martin was transferred to Minneapolis, Minnesota for temporary duty with the local Army recruiting station.
+His rank of captain had been made permanent in July that year and he rejoined his company in January 1921, before assuming command of company "E" of the 56th Regiment at Camp Meade, Maryland in May 1921.

-Martin was ordered to the Army Infantry School at Fort Benning, Georgia in September that year and after the completion of Company Officers' Course following June, he was appointed Professor of Military Science and Tactics at the Tennessee Military Institute at Sweetwater, Tennessee.
+Martin was ordered to the U.S. Army Infantry School at Fort Benning, Georgia in September that year and after the completion of the company officers' course the following June, he was appointed professor of military science and tactics at the Tennessee Military Institute at Sweetwater, Tennessee.
 He served in this capacity for five years before he was transferred for service in the Philippines in August 1927.
-Martin assumed duty as Commanding officer of Company "E", 45th Infantry Regiment (Philippine Scouts) at Fort William McKinley in Manila.
+Martin assumed duty as commanding officer (CO) of Company "E", 45th Infantry Regiment (Philippine Scouts) at Fort William McKinley in Manila.

-After two years of service in the Philippines, Martin returned to the United States in April 1929 and after a two-month leave with his family, he assumed duty as Commanding officer of Company "F", 34th Infantry Regiment at Fort Eustis, Virginia.
+After two years of service in the Philippines, Martin returned to the United States in April 1929 and after a two-month leave with his family, he assumed duty as CO of Company "F", 34th Infantry Regiment at Fort Eustis, Virginia.
 He assumed command of Headquarters and Headquarters company of his regiment in October 1931 and remained in that assignment for seven months.

-In June 1932, Martin returned to his alma mater, Virginia Military Institute for duty as assistant professor of Military Science and Tactics.
-While in this capacity, he was promoted to Major in August 1935 and ordered to the instruction at the Army Command and General Staff School at Fort Leavenworth, Kansas in September 1936.
+In June 1932, Martin returned to his alma mater, VMI, for duty as assistant professor of military science and tactics.
+While in this capacity, he was promoted to major in August 1935 and ordered to attend the Army Command and General Staff School at Fort Leavenworth, Kansas in September 1936.

-Upon graduation in June 1937, Martin assumed command of 2nd Battalion, 10th Infantry Regiment at Fort Thomas, Kentucky and served in this capacity until August 1938, when he was transferred to the regimantal staff for duty as Intelligence and Operations Officer.
+Upon graduation in June 1937, Martin assumed command of the 2nd Battalion, 10th Infantry Regiment at Fort Thomas, Kentucky and served in this capacity until August 1938, when he was transferred to the regimental staff for duty as intelligence and operations officer.

 In August 1939, Martin was ordered to Washington, D.C. and graduated from the Army War College there in March 1940.
-He was subsequently ordered to Knoxville, Tennessee for duty as an instructor of Infantry for Tennessee National Guard.
-He was promoted to lieutenant colonel in August that year and joined the headquarters of 30th Infantry Division at Fort Jackson, South Carolina upon division's reactivation for federal service in mid-September 1940.
-There he served as an Assistant Chief of Staff for Training (G-3) under Major general Henry D. Russell until November 1941.
+He was subsequently ordered to Knoxville, Tennessee for duty as an instructor of infantry for the Tennessee National Guard.
+He was promoted to lieutenant colonel in August that year and joined the headquarters of the 30th Infantry Division at Fort Jackson, South Carolina upon the division's reactivation for federal service in mid-September 1940.
+There he served as an assistant chief of staff for training (G-3) under Major General Henry D. Russell, the 30th's commander, until November 1941.